- Bad North

 We're rounding up some of our favorite strategy games on Android for the deep thinkers out there.
-These are more than just simple puzzles games — these require careful planning and forethought to emerge victoriously.
+These are more than just simple puzzle games — these require careful planning and forethought to emerge victoriously.
 You'll find some great replay value in games like these as well since the same strategy won't always work twice.

 Strategy gamers, pop on your thinking caps and get downloading these outstanding Android games.
 And if you're looking for the best games in other genres, we have those, too.